Inmarsat selects SWISSto12’s HummingSat for I-8 Satellites to power L-band network

 Contact for media: [email protected]

 SWISSto12 is a leading manufacturer of advanced satellite payloads and systems, including the HummingSat: a small yet powerful geostationary telecommunications satellite developed in collaboration with the European Space Agency (ESA) through its public-private-partnership program.
 The first commercial customer of HummingSat was announced in November 2022.
 The company’s satellites and payloads benefit from unique and patented 3D-printing technologies and associated Radio Frequency (RF) product designs that deliver lightweight, compact, highly performing, and competitive RF functionality.
 Besides its space portfolio, the company is also active in telecommunications, surveillance and radar applications for the aeronautic industry.
-SWISSto12 has developed commercially with success in Europe, the USA and Israel and is amongst the fastest growing aerospace companies in Europe.
+SWISSto12 has developed commercially with success in Europe and int the USA, and is amongst the fastest growing aerospace companies in Europe.
 SWISSto12 spun off in 2011 from the Swiss Federal Institute of Technology in Lausanne (EPFL), is privately owned and backed by prominent Swiss and European Investors.

 For further information, visit https://swissto12.com